pypa/hatch/docs/how-to/environment/workspace.md

 ## Cross-member dependencies

 Workspace members can depend on each other.
-Hatch automatically handles the installation order:
+When installed, pip or uv will resolve the dependency relationships:

 ```toml config-example title="packages/app/pyproject.toml"
 [project]